 The locations of the CWSs that have adopted maximum setback zones are shown in Figure B-1.
-A total of 111 CWS with a total of 360 active wells have maximum setback zone protection.
-During this two-year reporting period, Caterpillar Trails Public Water District, Cowden, Geneseo, Illiopolis, Lake in the Hills, Mazon, and Ridge Farm have pursued adopting maximum setback zones for 23 CWS wells.
-Additionally, Albion, Assumption, Curran-Gardner Public Water District, Earlville, Hoopeston, Toluca, Tonica, and Wenona are pursuing maximum setback zone adoption for 18 CWS wells.
-Furthermore, the Fayette Water Company is pursuing maximum setback zones through the Board for six CWS wells.
+A total of 119 CWS with a total of 380 active wells have maximum setback zone protection.
+During this two-year reporting period the communities of Assumption, Earlville, Hoopeston, La Salle, Toluca, Tonica, and Wenona have pursued adopting maximum setback zones for 22 CWS wells.
+Furthermore, the communities of Albion.
+Collinsville, Lake in the Hills, Newton, and Virginia added 16 new wells to existing Maximum Setback Zone Ordinances.
+It should also be noted that the Fayette Water Company adopted maximum setback zones through the Illinois Pollution Control Board for six CWS wells.

-For a detailed discussion of groundwater protection improvements, please refer to the recently published Interagency Coordinating Committee on Groundwater Biennial Comprehensive Status and Self-Assessment Report on Illinois Groundwater Protection Program at:
+For a detailed discussion of groundwater protection improvements, please refer to the recently published Interagency Coordinating Committee on Groundwater Biennial Comprehensive